 39. Are there any other licenses – or exceptions to the 12 OFAC categories – that a passenger may present as an authorization for travel?

-Yes, some passengers may have a specific license issued by OFAC that permits travel outside of the 12 general license authorized categories for travel.
+Delta always requires a certification from each passenger.
+Some passengers may have a specific license issued by OFAC.
+In this case, the passenger must provide Delta with the specivid license number.
 Also, Cuban citizens returning to Cuba are authorized by general license to travel to Cuba.